JatinBhoslae/Inventory-management/QUICK_START.md

 ### ✅ Bug Fixed
 - **Product Creation Error**: Fixed the "Failed to save product" error when adding new products without a category

-### 🚀 New Feature: MongoDB Atlas Support
+### 🚀 New Features
-- Complete Express.js + MongoDB backend as an alternative to Supabase
+- **MongoDB Atlas Support**: Complete Express.js + MongoDB backend as an alternative to Supabase
   - Full REST API with JWT authentication
   - Role-based access control
   - Comprehensive documentation
+- **Dark/Light Mode Toggle**: Switch between dark and light themes with system preference support
+  - Available in header for logged-in users
+  - Available on login page for all users
+  - Persists preference in localStorage

 ## 📋 Choose Your Backend